Easy As Cookies

 • Whisk together egg, half and half, and vanilla in a measuring cup.
 Pour egg mixture into flour mixture.
 Use a fork to toss the flour and egg mixture together, stirring just enough to moisten the flour.
 A tiny bit of leftover flour in the bowl is okay, but if you have a lot, add a teaspoon or two more of milk until a dough forms.

-• Combine brown sugar and cinnamon.
-Pat about ⅔ of it onto the dough, all the way to the edges.
-Fold the top third of the dough over the middle third of the dough, as if you're folding a tri-fold letter.
+• Fold the top third of the dough over the middle third of the dough, as if you're folding a tri-fold letter.
 Pat down the dough.

-• Fold the bottom third of the dough up to the top of the new rectangle.
+• Fold the bottom third of the dough over what you've already folded.
 Pat down the dough, lengthening it as you pat into a long, 3x18 inch rectangle.
-Sprinkle with the remaining cinnamon sugar and pat it on to the edges.

-• Cut rectangle into 6 (3x3 inch) squares.
-Cut each square in half along the diagonal to create 12 triangles.
-Place scones on a lined baking sheet or plate and place in freezer for 30 minutes.
-(This step is optional, but the scones will bake better if you chill them.)
+• Place scones on a lined baking sheet or plate and place in refrigerator for 30 minutes.
+(Chilling is optional, but the scones will bake better if you chill them.)

 • Meanwhile, preheat oven to 425F.
 Bake your chilled scones for 16 minutes.
 Eat warm, cold, or immediately.